AlexH20/NLP_Sentiment_Methods/README.md

 Steps:

-1)The code 1_process_data.py takes the json file as input and returns a csv file in the chosen path with three columns (Date, Ticker and Text) and a .txt file with the ticker names.
+1)The code 1_process_data.py takes a json file as input and returns a csv file in the chosen path with three columns (Date, Ticker and Text) and a .txt file with the ticker names.

 2)The .txt file needs to be uploaded in the wrds CRSP database https://wrds-www.wharton.upenn.edu/pages/get-data/center-research-security-prices-crsp/annual-update/tools/translate-to-permcopermno/